How do we thrive in a

 Now, she has joined forces with dozens of country, corporate and community partners with an intimate understanding and appreciation of the power of large-scale, decentralized networks.

-Together they're creating new global network that supports business leaders, politicians, educators, entrepreneurs, young people and grassroots organizers to navigate our rapidly changing world, helping create a better, more sustainable and human centered future for us all.
+Together they're creating a new global network that supports business leaders, politicians, educators, entrepreneurs, young people and grassroots organizers to navigate our rapidly changing world, helping create a better, more sustainable and human-centered future for us all.

 The roots of the word “Boma” date back to Africa — the cradle of humankind — and lie in the languages spoken in the African Great Lakes.
 The Boma was a circular enclosure for the community and elders to gather, normally built out of branches.
 It was a sacred space for community gatherings and meaningful discussions to be had, a space where decisions were made, and actions were taken.